ThaysPrado/TetrisGBA/README.md

 # TetrisGBA

-Tetris game written in c using DEVKITARM
+Tetris game written in c using DEVKitPro

 ### Getting Started
 1 - Clone this repository